 The 2014 Boston Poetry Slam Team was selected through a multi-night slam gauntlet completing on March 26, 2014.
 The top five poets after three nights and seven poems will travel to the National Poetry Slam in Oakland, California in the first week of August.
 All five team members are NPS veterans, comprising multiple Finals-stage appearances and more than two decades of national competition.
-The team may be booked as a group or individually in the months leading to NPS by contacting email@example.com.
+The team may be booked as a group or individually in the months leading up to NPS.

 June 12: slamming at Slam Free or Die in Manchester

 June 18: slamming at the Boston Poetry Slam

 July 6: slamming at the Lizard Lounge in Cambridge

 July 8: slamming at Port Veritas in Portland

 July 27: featuring at the Lizard Lounge in Cambridge

 July 30: featuring at the Boston Poetry Slam

 August 5-9: competing at the National Poetry Slam in Oakland, Calif.